zachleigh/larafolio/README.md

 ```

 ###### Create a .env file
 You need to go into vendor/laravel/laravel and create a .env file.
 Enter in your database info.
 Hopefully this process will be made easier in the future.

-#### Workflow
 There is an artisan file in the Larafolio directory that points to the laravel instance in vendor.
 This gives you access to all of the artisan commands you would normally use.

 ###### Publish the resources from the service provider: